| | Vol. 20 No. 6

 and the challenge for counselors is to keep track of them academically

+and socially.
 So Scarsdale has made multicultural education its organizing

 theme for the entire school.
 New teachers receive training about